samisquires/dig-eg-gaz.github.io/_pages/analysis/2016/evanoff-analysis.md

 Company of Egypt are all examples of competing firms.
 I have found that another major category of advertisements is travel and lodge.
 Each company is targeting a different group of people and travels to a different place.
-Some examples of these companies are Norddeutscher Lloyd, The Moss S.S company LLTD.,Messageries Maritime, Hotel Brisco in Cairo, and Navigation Generale Ialienne are just a few of the most commonly appearing advertisements about travel and lodge.
+Some examples of these companies are Norddeutscher Lloyd, The Moss S.S company LLTD., Messageries Maritime, Hotel Brisco in Cairo, and Navigation Generale Ialienne are just a few of the most commonly appearing advertisements about travel and lodge.
 The excessive amounts of companies that offer travel opportunities can provide